onostec/PLC_ArduinoCode/README.md

 # PLC_ArduinoCode

 The Arduino Nano PLC is based on the open-source hardware Outseal PLC Nano, an Outseal automation technology brand.
 Based on the Arduino Nano Inputs/Outputs, it has 8 fixed digital optocoupler inputs, 2 analog 0–5V or 0–20mA outputs, 6 relay outputs, 2 PWM outputs, Modbus communication, the UART port, an I2C port, and an inbuilt external memory.
+LOW-COST ARDUINO NANO PLC:https://youtu.be/6mbli4i9Tqw

 Video Tutorial
 1. Introduction to Arduino Sketch ⇌ PLC Ladder Programming: https://youtu.be/_FlpoLP5dmY